gamykla/coreos-kubecluster/README.md

 * what's the proper way of generating ssl certs for the cluster?
 * why the f doesn't multi AZ deployment work?
 * would this work with nano instnaces?
+* how does this scale?
+How are new worker nodes added?

 References
 ------------